Skip to content

 Charter in Folegandros: What to Expect

-Folegandros is not an island that announces itself loudly.
-Its appeal is architectural and geological — sheer basalt cliffs falling into translucent water, a medieval kastro crowning the hilltop village, and a coastline largely inaccessible by road.
-For that reason, a yacht charter is not merely a convenient way to visit Folegandros; it is the correct way.
-Arriving by sea allows you to access coves and sea caves that remain entirely beyond reach of the island's limited road network, and to depart at first light before the day-tripper ferries arrive.
-Expect an island of genuine character: locally grown produce, no chain establishments, and an evening promenade in the chora that feels authentically Greek rather than performed for tourists.
+Folegandros does not announce itself.
+The appeal is architectural and geological — sheer basalt cliffs into clear water, a medieval kastro above the hilltop village, and a coastline largely closed to the road.
+That is the case for a yacht: arriving by sea reaches the coves and sea caves beyond the island's limited road network, and lets you leave at first light before the day-tripper ferries arrive.
+Expect locally grown produce, no chain establishments, and an evening promenade in the chora that reads as Greek rather than staged.

 Anchorages & Highlights

-Karavostasis, the island's main port, serves as a practical base for provisioning and clearance, with a handful of tavernas lining the small quay.
-The real prize lies to the south and west.
-Agali Bay (Vathi) is the island's most celebrated anchorage — a sheltered, sandy inlet with crystalline shallows and a small beach settlement that makes an ideal lunch stop.
-Further west, Agios Nikolaos Bay offers excellent holding in sand and a sense of near-total seclusion, particularly out of peak season.
-The sea caves along the northern coastline, accessible only by tender, reward those willing to explore: deep turquoise chambers carved by centuries of wave action.
-For an evening anchorage, the waters off Livadaki Beach provide calm conditions when the meltemi lies down, and the light at dusk on the island's cliffs is, by any measure, extraordinary.
+Karavostasis, the main port, is a practical base for provisioning and clearance, with a few tavernas along the small quay.
+The anchorages lie south and west.
+Agali Bay (Vathi) is a sheltered, sandy inlet with clear shallows and a small beach settlement — a good lunch stop.
+Further west, Agios Nikolaos Bay has strong holding in sand and near-total seclusion out of peak season.
+The sea caves along the northern coast, reachable only by tender, are deep turquoise chambers cut by the wave action of centuries.
+For an evening anchorage, the water off Livadaki Beach stays calm when the meltemi drops, with low light on the cliffs at dusk.

 Best Time to Charter in Folegandros

-The Aegean meltemi — the prevailing north-northwesterly summer wind — blows with particular force across Folegandros from mid-July through late August, making some of the western anchorages challenging in the afternoons.
-Early June and September represent the optimal charter window: stable winds in the 10–18 knot range, sea temperatures above 24°C, and significantly reduced vessel and tourist traffic.
-The island's limited accommodation means that at peak summer, its charm can feel somewhat diluted on shore; arriving by charter yacht allows you to sidestep this entirely, spending nights at anchor and visiting the chora in the quiet of the early morning or evening.
+The Aegean meltemi — the prevailing north-northwesterly of summer — blows hard across Folegandros from mid-July through late August, which makes some western anchorages awkward in the afternoons.
+Early June and September are the best window: stable 10–18 knot winds, sea above 24°C, and much lighter vessel and tourist traffic.
+The island's limited accommodation means peak-summer crowding shows ashore; arriving by yacht sidesteps it — nights at anchor, the chora in the quiet of early morning or evening.

 Getting There

-Folegandros sits in the southwestern Cyclades, comfortably positioned between Santorini to the southeast and Milos to the northwest — making it a natural waypoint on any charter itinerary linking these two marquee destinations.
-It is typically reached from Santorini in four to five hours under sail, or from Milos in approximately three.
-The island's placement in the southern Cyclades arc makes it an ideal addition to a one- or two-week itinerary without requiring significant detours.
-Aris Drivas Yachting routinely incorporates Folegandros into bespoke Cyclades programmes for guests who want the region's iconic beauty without the congestion — and the feedback from returning charterers is consistently that it becomes one of the journey's most memorable stops.
+Folegandros sits in the southwestern Cyclades, between Santorini to the southeast and Milos to the northwest, a natural waypoint on an itinerary linking the two.
+It is reached from Santorini in four to five hours under sail, or from Milos in about three.
+Its place in the southern Cyclades arc makes it an easy addition to a one- or two-week itinerary without a significant detour.
+Aris Drivas Yachting routinely routes itineraries through Folegandros for guests who want the southern Cyclades without the congestion.
+Contact our charter team to begin planning.

 Highlights